asmith9455/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * (Complete) Design, train and test a model architecture
 * (Complete) Use the model to make predictions on new images
 * (Complete) Analyze the softmax probabilities of the new images
-* (TODO) Summarize the results with a written report
+* (Complete) Summarize the results with a written report

 ## Rubric Points